On-Demand Delivery from Stores: Dynamic Dispatching and Routing with Random Demand: A Logic Benders Decomposition Based Solution Framework

 \subsection{Column Generation}

-Since problem \textbf{RF1} has an exponential number of variables, it is very unlikely to enumerate all of them beforehand for reasonable-size instances.
+Problem \textbf{RF1} has an exponential number of variables, so it can be computationally prohibitive to enumerate all of them for reasonable-size instances.
 Therefore, we propose a column generation to solve it iteratively.
 First, problem \textbf{RF1} is initialized with a small subset of variables, called restricted master problem (RMP).
 Then, the RMP is solved by the simplex method, whereas a pricing problem is solved to generate new variables with negative reduced cost.
 These new variables are added to the RMP, and after that, the RMP is resolved.
 This process repeats until no variables with negative reduced cost are generated.
 The pricing problem with respect to problem \textbf{RF1} is as follows:

 The pricing problem belongs to the elementary shortest path problems with resource constraints (ESPPRCs) \citep{feillet2004exact,irnich2005shortest}, which are commonly solved by label-setting algorithms \citep{righini2008new}.
 The label-setting algorithms are a class of dynamic programming approaches that solve the ESPPRCs by state prorogation.
-Here states (or labels) represent partial routes from the depot to certain locations.
-By probably defining the states, the label-setting algorithms are able to enumerate all feasible routes, and hence guarantee to find an optimal route.
+In our case, states (or labels) represent partial routes from the depot to certain locations.
+By probably defining the states, the label-setting algorithms can enumerate all feasible routes, and hence guarantee to find an optimal route.
 Meanwhile, the algorithms can be speeded up by using special dominance rules to identify and discard redundant states.
 In summary, label-setting algorithms consist of three basic components: state definition, extension functions and dominance rules.
-Beside these three basic components, we also design and incorporate many techniques to accelerate the label-setting algorithms, including the bounded bidirectional search \citep{righini2006symmetry}, ng-route relaxation \citep{martinelli2014efficient}, label pruning and etc. The details of the label-setting algorithm for solving the pricing problem (\ref{pp}) are presented in Appendix \ref{sec:ls}.
+Beside these three basic components, we also design and incorporate several important techniques to accelerate the label-setting algorithms, including the bounded bidirectional search \citep{righini2006symmetry}, ng-route relaxation \citep{martinelli2014efficient}, and label pruning techniques.
+The details of the label-setting algorithm for solving the pricing problem (\ref{pp}) are presented in Appendix \ref{sec:ls}.